-- If enrolled as a surviving dependent, premiums will be based on the Medicare or non-Medicare (depending on the survivor's age) retiree premium with 25 or more years of service, but the surviving dependent is not eligible for life insurance. - If enrolled as an active or retired employee, premiums will be based on the appropriate active employee premium chart or if retired, the surviving employee's own years of service, and he or she will be eligible for life insurance.
+- If you enroll as a surviving dependent before July 1, 2015, premiums will be based on the Medicare or non-Medicare (depending on the survivor's age) retiree premium with 25 or more years of service, but the surviving dependent is not eligible for life insurance. - If you enroll as a surviving dependent on or after July 1, 2015, premiums will be based on the Medicare or non-Medicare (depending on the survivor's age) retiree premium and the years of service earned by the deceased policyholder, but the surviving dependent is not eligible for life insurance. - If enrolled as an active or retired employee, premiums will be based on the appropriate active employee premium chart or if retired, the surviving employee's own years of service, and he or she will be eligible for life insurance.